Best Oxalic Acid Vaporizers

 Oxalic acid can be harmful to the skin and respiratory system if you get too close to the fumes.
 This is why it’s essential to protect yourself by wearing protective gear such as a respiratory mask, protective eyewear, and gloves.

-There are also beekeepers who wear their beekeeping suit.
+There are also beekeepers who wear their beekeeping suits.
 This, however, may not be necessary since you’re not handling the bees directly and you’ll close off the hive during the treatment.
 You should, nevertheless, bring your smoker and have it handy behind you just in case.

 Some recommend bringing your smoker so you know which direction the wind is blowing.
 You should avoid standing in a place where the vapor comes directly toward you.
 The smoker can help you figure out where to stand safely.